Cyfrin/4-puppy-raffle-audit/audit-data/2023-09-01-puppy-raffle.md

     - [\[M-1\] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential DoS vector, incrementing gas costs for future entrants](#m-1-looping-through-players-array-to-check-for-duplicates-in-puppyraffleenterraffle-is-a-potential-dos-vector-incrementing-gas-costs-for-future-entrants)
     - [\[M-2\] Balance check on `PuppyRaffle::withdrawFees` enables griefers to selfdestruct a contract to send ETH to the raffle, blocking withdrawals](#m-2-balance-check-on-puppyrafflewithdrawfees-enables-griefers-to-selfdestruct-a-contract-to-send-eth-to-the-raffle-blocking-withdrawals)
     - [\[M-3\] Unsafe cast of `PuppyRaffle::fee` loses fees](#m-3-unsafe-cast-of-puppyrafflefee-loses-fees)
+    - [\[M-4\] Smart Contract wallet raffle winners without a `receive` or a `fallback` will block the start of a new contest](#m-4-smart-contract-wallet-raffle-winners-without-a-receive-or-a-fallback-will-block-the-start-of-a-new-contest)
   - [Informational / Non-Critical](#informational--non-critical)
     - [\[I-1\] Floating pragmas](#i-1-floating-pragmas)
     - [\[I-2\] Magic Numbers](#i-2-magic-numbers)